Published at November 27, 2025 · Sergii Dmytruk · 20 min read

 Published at May 6, 2021 · Maciej Pijanowski · 11 min read

-BeagleV is the first affordable RISC-V SBC deisgned to run Linux.
+BeagleV is the first affordable RISC-V SBC designed to run Linux.
 It is fully open-source with open-source software, open hardware design and RISC-V open architecture.
 This blog post presents the basic functionality of the first batch of the available beta samples released to the community....

 Yocto Project and its components as the Reference OS for Dasharo